 Getting a day will help you support your freelance music endeavors.
-Moreover, your job might help you connect with people having significant connections in the music industry, and such people can help you get recommendations and gigs.
+Moreover, your musician jobs might help you connect with people having significant connections of a career in the music industry, and such people can help you get recommendations and gigs.

 You have to go slow when trying out your skills in this industry.
 For sustaining yourself and your music career, you need money as well as connections.
 A day job is something which will help a great deal in this.

 If you can get a paid internship under a well-established musician, that would be great.
 Find out about such internships and start interning for building a base.
 In this case, you will have both money and experience.